mkess-ivy/svncrwns-site-v2/_posts/2018-07-10-branding-our-business.md

 *Seven &mdash; Portfolio*

-This is mandatory.
+This is mandatory, this was also the first thing that we created as a company.
+We knew that having a solid portfolio would birth our company and show the value we can add to any brand or space.
 Having a portfolio to shop to clients is a great asset.
 We live in a very instantaneous society, proof of concept is more important than ever.
 Have your portfolio ready and accessible for any and every one to see.
 To see our portfolio, click on the menu button, showing seasons one through four.

 {% include components/archive_section.html title="Resources" %}